 Wedding costs and wedding gifts: will they create tax headache?

+Do newlyweds have any tax liability for cash wedding presents received from wedding guests?
+Photograph: Getty Images

-My son, who lives and works in the UK, got married last year to an Irish girl who also lives & works in the UK.
+My son, who lives and works in the United Kingdom, got married last year to an Irish girl who also lives and works in the UK.
 They came home to Ireland to get married and returned to the UK afterwards.

 My son and his wife are preparing their UK tax returns for 2019 (the year they got married) and are unsure as to whether they should include such cash wedding gifts and/or the parental contributions as income.